openwisp/openwisp-controller/docs/developer/extending.rst

         # url(r'^geo/', include((get_geo_urls(geo_views), 'geo'), namespace='geo')),
         # openwisp-controller urls
         url(
+            r"",
+            include(
-            r"", include(("openwisp_controller.config.urls", "config"), namespace="config")
+                ("openwisp_controller.config.urls", "config"),
+                namespace="config",
+            ),
         ),
         url(r"", include("openwisp_controller.urls")),
     ]

 For more information about URL configuration in django, please refer to the `"URL dispatcher" section in the django documentation
 <https://docs.djangoproject.com/en/4.2/topics/http/urls/>`_.

 12. Import the Automated Tests
 ------------------------------

 When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of *OpenWISP Controller*.

 In case you need to add breaking changes, you can overwrite the tests defined in the base classes to test your own behavior.

 See the tests in sample_app to find out how to do this.